streamdata-gallery-organizations/datadog/_listings/datadog/monitormonitor-id-put-openapi.md

         type: string
       - in: query
         name: excluded_tags
-        description: ' exluded event tags (comma-separated)'
+        description: exluded event tags (comma-separated)
         type: string
       - in: query
         name: host
-        description: ' event reporting host (comma-separated)'
+        description: event reporting host (comma-separated)
         type: string
       - in: query
         name: include_tags
-        description: ' a boolean indicating whether              notifications from this monitor will automatically insert its              triggering tags into the title'
+        description: a boolean indicating whether              notifications from this monitor will automatically insert its              triggering tags into the title
         type: string
       - in: query
         name: key
-        description: ' a key in key:value tag syntax; defines a              separate alert for each tag in the group (multi-alert)'
+        description: a key in key:value tag syntax; defines a              separate alert for each tag in the group (multi-alert)
         type: string
       - in: query
         name: last
-        description: ' the timeframe to roll up the counts'
+        description: the timeframe to roll up the counts
         type: string
       - in: query
         name: locked
-        description: ' a boolean indicating whether changes to              to this monitor should be restricted to the creator or admins'
+        description: a boolean indicating whether changes to              to this monitor should be restricted to the creator or admins
         type: string
       - in: query
         name: metric alert
         type: string
       - in: query
         name: notify_audit
-        description: ' a boolean indicating whether tagged              users will be notified on changes to this monitor'
+        description: a boolean indicating whether tagged              users will be notified on changes to this monitor
         type: string
       - in: query
         name: notify_no_data
-        description: ' a boolean indicating whether this              monitor will notify when data stops reporting'
+        description: a boolean indicating whether this              monitor will notify when data stops reporting
         type: string
       - in: query
         name: no_data_timeframe
-        description: ' the number of minutes before a              monitor will notify when data stops reporting'
+        description: the number of minutes before a              monitor will notify when data stops reporting
         type: string
       - in: query
         name: operator
-        description: ' &lt;, &lt;=, &gt;, &gt;=, ==, or !='
+        description: '&lt;, &lt;=, &gt;, &gt;=, ==, or !='
         type: string
       - in: query
         name: priority
-        description: ' event priorities (comma-separated)'
+        description: event priorities (comma-separated)
         type: string
       - in: query
         name: renotify_interval
-        description: ' the number of minutes after              the last notification before a monitor will re-notify on the              current status'
+        description: the number of minutes after              the last notification before a monitor will re-notify on the              current status
         type: string
       - in: query
         name: require_full_window
-        description: ' a boolean indicating whether              this monitor needs a full window of data before its evaluated'
+        description: a boolean indicating whether              this monitor needs a full window of data before its evaluated
         type: string
       - in: query
         name: role:db
-        description: ' for a short time:                      {role:db: 1412798116}'
+        description: 'for a short time:                      {role:db: 1412798116}'
         type: string
       - in: query
         name: rollup
-        description: ' the stats rollup method'
+        description: the stats rollup method
         type: string
       - in: query
         name: service check
         type: string
       - in: query
         name: silenced
-        description: ' dictionary of scopes to timestamps or              None'
+        description: dictionary of scopes to timestamps or              None
         type: string
       - in: query
         name: sources
-        description: ' event sources (comma-separated)'
+        description: event sources (comma-separated)
         type: string
       - in: query
         name: space_aggr
-        description: ' avg, sum, min, or max'
+        description: avg, sum, min, or max
         type: string
       - in: query
         name: status
-        description: ' event statuses (comma-separated)'
+        description: event statuses (comma-separated)
         type: string
       - in: query
         name: tags
-        description: ' one or more tags (comma-separated), or *'
+        description: one or more tags (comma-separated), or *
         type: string
       - in: query
         name: thresholds
-        description: ' a dictionary of thresholds by threshold              type'
+        description: a dictionary of thresholds by threshold              type
         type: string
       - in: query
         name: timeout_h
-        description: ' the number of hours of the monitor not              reporting data before it will automatically resolve from a              triggered state'
+        description: the number of hours of the monitor not              reporting data before it will automatically resolve from a              triggered state
         type: string
       - in: query
         name: timeshift
-        description: ' #m_ago (5, 10, 15, or 30),              #h_ago (1, 2, or 4),
+        description: '#m_ago (5, 10, 15, or 30),              #h_ago (1, 2, or 4),
           or 1d_ago'
         type: string
       - in: query
         name: time_aggr
-        description: ' avg, sum, max, min'
+        description: avg, sum, max, min
         type: string
       - in: query
         name: 'time_aggr(time_window):space_aggr:metric{tags} [by {key}] operator
           #'
-        description: '                          time_aggr avg, sum, max, min, change, or pct_change'
+        description: time_aggr avg, sum, max, min, change, or pct_change
         type: string
       - in: query
         name: time_window
-        description: ' last_#m (5, 10, 15, or 30),              last_#h (1, 2, or
+        description: last_#m (5, 10, 15, or 30),              last_#h (1, 2, or 4),
-          4), or last_1d'
+          or last_1d
         type: string
       - in: query
         name: '[Triggered] Monitor Title'